 Godey’s, August 1862Besides the white waists, which are worn with low-neck bodies, there are numerous styles of fichus made of muslin, tulle, or lace, and trimmed with ruches, velvets, and bows of ribbon….Many of the fichus cross on the breast, and terminate in long, rounded ends trimmed with velvet, or in pointed ends which fasten underneath the sash or waistband.

-I have a lovely original fichu in my collection and I decided to offer fichus in my shop based on it!
-Below is one of my creations designed from the original.
+I own a collection of original, antique fichus.
+When I decided to offer fichus in my shop, I based my creations on one of the fichus in my collection.